 Jessica Barnes, a senior from Stafford Springs, Conn., majoring in Applied Psychology and Human Development at the Lynch School of Education (LSOE), has been named a finalist for a prestigious Fulbright grant, awarded to college students for academic accomplishment and leadership potential.

-"I am so incredibly grateful for the opportunities and professors in the Lynch School, and specifically, the students and staff at the Campus School, who led me to apply to Fulbright and who supported me throughout the process directly and indirectly," said Barnes, whose minors are Management and Leadership, and Faith, Peace and Justice.
+“I am so incredibly grateful for the opportunities and professors at the Lynch School and specifically the students and staff at the Campus School, who led me to apply to Fulbright and who supported me throughout the process directly and indirectly,” said Barnes, whose minors are Management and Leadership and Faith, Peace and Justice.

 Specifically, LSOE has three nominees for the coveted Harry S. Truman National Fellowship this year: Natalee Deaette of Newport Center, Vt.; Katherine Hendrickson of Seattle; and Bryan Paula Gonzalez of Worcester.
 They will advance to the national level of competition for the single awardee per state.
 Created by Congress in 1975 as a memorial to the 33rd U.S. president, the Truman scholarship is given to U.S. college juniors based on demonstrated leadership potential and a commitment to public service.

 LSOE also has eight students who are recipients of the U.S. Department of Education-funded Ronald McNair Scholar program, which prepares undergraduates from underrepresented groups to pursue and attain doctoral degrees and to enter careers in research and academia.
 They are: